Eighth Route Army

+History

 The Eighth Route Army consisted of three divisions (the 115th, which was commanded by Lin Biao, the 120th under He Long, and the 129th under Liu Bocheng).
 During World War II, the Eighth Route Army operated mostly in North China, infiltrating behind Japanese lines, to establish guerrilla bases in rural and remote areas.
 The main units of the Eighth Route Army were aided by local militias organized from the peasantry.

+Shortly after the Marco Polo Bridge incident in 1937, the Eighth Route Army advanced into the Japanese rear in North China, establishing the Taihang resistance base area.

+After its fall 1938 victory in the Battle of Wuhan, Japan advanced deep into Communist territory and redeployed 50,000 troops to the Shanxi-Chahar-Hebei Border Region.
+Elements of the Eighth Route Army soon attacked the advancing Japanese, inflicting between 3,000 and 5,000 casualties and resulting in a Japanese retreat.

 The Communist Party's liaison offices in cities under Nationalist control such as Chongqing, Guilin and Dihua (Ürümqi) were called Eighth Route Army Offices.

 Ethnic Koreans who fought in the Eighth Route Army later joined the Korean People's Army.

+In the Yan'an base area in September 1938, the Eighth Route Army established its first film group.

+The Eighth Route Army was also responsible for the reeducation of Japanese POWs, and defectors during the Second Sino-Japanese War.
+In November 1940, the General Political Department of the Eighth Route Army established the Yan'an Japanese Worker and Peasant School.
+On May 15, 1941, the school was officially opened at Baota Mountain, Yan'an.

+Several notable Japanese soldiers joined the Eighth Route Army during the Second Sino-Japanese War.
+Including Hideo Miyagawa, Kobayashi Kancho, and Maeda Mitsushige, the first Japanese to join the Eighth Route Army during the war.

+In October 1941, 35 Japanese in Yenan, including Oyama Mitsuyoshi, took an oath to officially join the Eighth Route Army.

 Organization

 1937

 In August 1937, the Eighth Route Army had three divisions.

 1940

 In Winter 1940 the Eighth Route Army had increased to 400,000 soldiers.